 The first key control over the treasury activity is a Performance Indicator (PI) to ensure that over the medium term, net borrowing (borrowings less investments) will only be for a capital purpose.
-Gross external borrowing should not, except in the short term, exceed the total of CFR in the preceding year plus the estimates of any additional CFR for 2018/19 and next two financial years.
+Gross external borrowing should not, except in the short term, exceed the total of CFR in the preceding year plus the estimates of CFR for 2017/18 and next two financial years.
 This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue purposes.
+The Council has approved a policy for borrowing in advance of need which will be adhered to if this proves prudent.